- Published on

 🤖 Filters out draft/WIP PRs

-# Before: 15 minutes of manual coordination per PR
+# Before: 5 minutes of manual coordination per PR (pinging reviewers, posting in channels)

 # After: 0 minutes - automation handles routing and updates